 Recent tax law changes kept the existing marital deduction, allowing an unlimited transfer amount between spouses.
 But it greatly increased the lifetime estate and gift exclusion, allowing the transfer of up to almost $11,700,000, at any time during life or at death, to anyone, tax free, regardless of marital status.
 For example, a married couple may transfer unlimited amounts between them, and another $23.4 million at any time to anyone else they want (e.g. children, grandchildren, etc).
 For over 99% of taxpayers, this eliminates estate tax concerns, greatly increases the amounts available to pass to family and charities, and reduces the need to create trusts just to avoid transfer taxes.
 The recent tax law changes also increased the annual exclusion to $15,000 per year/per person- additional amounts that can be transferred to anyone without transfer tax and without impacting your lifetime exclusion.

 If you already have a will and want to make some simple changes, you can do so with a codicil.
 A codicil is a simple addition or amendment to an existing will.
 As with wills, codicils involve certain signing formalities and can be revoked or changed during your lifetime.
 But no matter what your charitable plans, make sure you have a valid will and regularly review it so it meets the changing needs of you and your family.

 Retirement fund assets can be one of the most significant assets left in an estate.
 Unfortunately, the gift of an IRA to a child or grandchild—or anyone other than a spouse or charity—can be one of the costliest gifts of all.
-Retirement funds given to children or grandchildren can be double taxed, or worse.
-The vast majority of an IRA could be eaten up by taxes, leaving only a fraction for your intended beneficiaries.
+Retirement funds given to children or grandchildren can be double taxed, or worse, leaving only a fraction for your intended beneficiaries.

 ESTATE PLANNING TIP